sur-tan/test/CodeBook.md

-# CODE BOOK ON THE ANALYSIS PERFORMED ON EXPERIMENT DATA For ACTIVITIES PERFORMED WEARING A SMARTPHONE (SAMSUNG GALAXY S II)
+## CODE BOOK ON THE ANALYSIS OF THE DATA COLLECTED FOR THE ACTIVITIES PERFORMED WEARING A SMARTPHONE

-The purpose of this analysis is to extracts mean and standard deviation of each measurement and produces an average of each measurement for each activity and each subject.
-The analysis is done on the experimeriment data for the activities performed wearing a smartphone (Samsung Galaxy S II).
+The purpose of this analysis is to extract mean and standard deviation of each measurement and produces an average of each measurement for each activity and each subject.
+The analysis is done on the experiment data for the activities performed wearing a smartphone (Samsung Galaxy S II).

 ### RAW DATA